Fact Sheet 11:

 - Find out who else has had access to the information

-- And request a change in any information that is not accurate or relevant
+- Request a change in any information that is not accurate or relevant

 A government agency is required to: